ysoh286/honours-project-2017/detailed-notes.md

 - Some of these things are already present in the gridSVG package.
 There is a naming structure between grid objects and SVG elements generated, and there are functions + XML package that allow mappings/elements to be retrieved in both JS and R.

-*Most of these ideas are very similar to what existing tools might have already - such as combining iPlots/grid's ability to be able to return, add and remove ids and objects easily, event types from htmlwidgets that we've been looking at (specifically Plotly, crosstalk), and my basic knowledge of attaching simple interactions to SVG/DOM elements.
-Maybe these ideas are a bit too simplistic or requires more thought, and could be a challenge/complex to develop....*
+*Most of these ideas are very similar to what existing tools might have already - such as combining iPlots/grid's ability to be able to return, add and remove ids and objects easily, event types from htmlwidgets that we've been looking at (specifically Plotly, crosstalk), and my basic knowledge of attaching simple interactions to SVG/DOM elements.*

+OTHER THINGS...
+- Would we want to include ui inputs (like sliders, filters, e.t.c) like what Shiny does that automatically links everything together?
+Or should we make something that focuses on on-plot/linking interactions?
+(One way would be to make an HTMLwidget that's compatible with Shiny.)
+- An easy approach to customise interactivity, but also achieve complexity (a possible stretch to producing animations on plots)
+- Something that can suggest suitable interaction between different plots (might be too complex)??
+- Could extend to simple DOM elements other than plots
+- SVG with big datasets: would need to aggregate data + create interactions that scale accordingly (zooming)
+- Possibility of storing data within the svg element tags to make mapping and attaching interactivity easier(?)
+- Would we want to use a reactive programming model like Shiny, but be able to rerender when necessary (e.g. A situation where if a plot does not change significantly, only updates certain values)?
+- Could you add and remove interactivity WITHOUT refreshing the entire browser/or need to rerun code to make the entire plot from scratch (could the DOM package achieve this)?

 **Boxplots:**
 - If the box plot was built in layers: have functions that allow user to - link layers together, add layers, remove layers easily.